caiogt92/DSNN/README.md

 **test.preds.csv** is the prediction for the test set, same format as the ground truth

 **result.npy** is the numpy array file as requested

-### Solution
-Using the cifar10 model, a different approach was needed as the original model was used for classifying objects by image recognition.
-Once I've swapped the dataset for the new objective, I have created the labels for each class and tested on different epochs to find a suitable result.
-After the model was created, I loaded the model and the test images and generated the result files

-### Next Steps
-Probably would be to find out which kind of images got the lowest accuracy (if it is a scenario, specific objects, persons, etc...) and try to increase the training dataset or if it is not possible, to use another model in sequence for these specific cases.